 What I Offer:

-I am currently doing advanced training in psychoanalysis at a local psychoanalytic institute, and I am pleased to be able to offer psychoanalysis (and psychoanalytically oriented psychotherapy) to prospective clients.
+As a certified psychoanalyst, I am pleased to be able to offer psychoanalysis (and psychoanalytically oriented psychotherapy) to prospective clients.
 While such a process requires a commitment of time and resources, it is in the final analysis (no pun intended) a commitment to one self.
 I believe that psychoanalysis is ultimately an adventure in love.
 It seems to me that the highest human purpose is to love, to learn to love more openly and fully.
 And that is the aim of psychoanalysis: by becoming more of oneself, one stretches, and one’s capacity for love (of oneself, of others and the world) increases.

 I look forward to answering any questions that people may have about psychoanalysis and what I offer.